-- In 2020, 50.3% of all traffic worldwide was conducted on mobile phone devices.
-This dip compared to the year before could be due to the increased dependence on desktop devices during the Coronavirus pandemic or part of a larger trend.
+- In 2021, 54.4% of all traffic worldwide was conducted on mobile phone devices.
+In recent years the total has been unsteady, going up and down based on current events.
 Most indications are that mobile will settle somewhere near 50 percent of all traffic.

 - In 2009, just 0.7% of internet traffic worldwide was from mobile devices.

-- 6.7 million people blog on popular blogging sites like Tumblr, Blogger, and more.
+- More than 6.7 million people blog on popular blogging sites like Tumblr, Blogger, and more.